 Faulty parts, improper installation, and bad auto designs can mean someone was negligent at some point in the process of designing, manufacturing, or maintaining a vehicle.
-In some cases, trucking companies do their own maintenance, while others may involve an outside shop.
+Trucking companies sometimes do their maintenance, while others may involve an outside shop.
 We can look into who could be liable for equipment failures.

 Sometimes, public property and roads play a part in causing accidents.
-For instance, if there was a road defect that had been present for some time without being repaired, and it contributed to a crash, a city, municipality, or state government could be responsible.
+For instance, a city, municipality, or state government could be responsible if there was a road defect that had been present for some time without being repaired and it contributed to a crash.
 These cases sometimes have different requirements and parameters, so talk to our team if you suspect a government entity was involved in your accident.

 A Las Vegas truck accident lawyer from De Castroverde Accident & Injury Lawyers will investigate the accident, uncover the facts about the vehicle and driver, and look at the number of hours the driver had been on the road before the accident.

 Through our investigation, we may examine evidence like:

 We can even use specific evidence in cases involving impaired driving.
 For instance, a blood alcohol concentration test (BAC) or drug test could be important evidence to demonstrate a driver was operating their semi-truck under the influence.
 Records of texts, emails, or social media postings could also underline that a driver was using their phone.

 Our experienced accident lawyers know the standards assigned to commercial truck drivers and their trucks and will put that knowledge to use in your case.